 There are many reasons for moving to Windsor, Ontario.
-Maybe you're looking to expand your Toronto catering company into Southwestern Ontario.
+Maybe you're looking to expand your personal business into Southwestern Ontario.
 Maybe you love Canada but you want to be close to family in Detroit.
 Or maybe you simply want a great piece of real estate in a safe city packed with parkland and beautiful greenery.
 Whatever your reasons for looking at real estate in Windsor, ON, this website can help you.
 It's run by Windsor, Ontario real estate agents and has all the information you need to find housing, commercial space, or amenities in the city of Windsor.
 So come check it out!

 Windsor, Ontario: The Rose City

 On the southeastern bank of the Detroit River between Lake St. Clair and Lake Erie lies the city of Windsor, Ontario.
 The city takes its name from the British city of Windsor and its nickname, "the Rose City" comes from the enormous amount of parkland and gardens it boasts.
 Windsor has a diverse population of 216,000, 20% of whom were born in a country other than Canada.
 Windsor is the southernmost city in Canada and the only border crossing point where you would actually drive north to get to the United States.
 Directly across the river is Detroit, Michigan, with which Windsor has an extremely close relationship.
 The Ambassador Bridge, the main crossing point between the two cities, is the #1 in North America for goods volume.